Health Benefits of Bellydance

 to lose weight, its caloric effect is roughly

 comparable to that of a low-impact aerobics class.
-Yet bellydance is
+Yet Mideastern Dance is

 a lot of fun and most students feel energized and happy when they